Who Should Donate Blood?

 Diverse populations, therefore, play a critical role in meeting the constant need for blood.

-Please note: The Blood Bank asks that you please postpone your donation for 28 days if you’ve been diagnosed with or have had contact with anyone with a suspected or confirmed case of COVID-19.
-Healthy blood donors are encouraged to donate every 8 weeks.
+However, the Ochsner Blood Bank asks that you postpone your donation for 28 days if you’ve been diagnosed with or have had contact with anyone with a suspected or confirmed case of COVID-19.

 Have You Saved A Life Recently?
 All healthy adults are encouraged to become blood donors.
 Learn more.